b. 16/02/1912 Harvey, Western Australia. d. 31/12/1964 Maslin Beach, South Australia.

 Initially, Gosse was appointed to the battleship, H.M.S.
 Ramillies, in the Mediterranean Fleet.
 His training included an air-course in H.M.S.
 Glorious and destroyer-training in H.M.S.
 Worcester.
 In September 1932 he joined the R.N.
 College, Greenwich.
 Proximity to the attractions of London, the company of young Adelaidians on 'grand tours', and a passion for sports cars brought about his undoing.
 Having failed the examination for lieutenant, he was sent home and his appointment terminated on 30th October 1933.

 Gosse 'knocked about', resisting the temptation of serious employment.
-In the chapel of his old school on 1st October 1938 he married Diana Skottowe.
+In the chapel of his old school on 1st October 1938 he married Diana Skottowe (they had two daughters).
 On 21st October 1940 he enlisted as an ordinary seaman in the Royal Australian Naval Volunteer Reserve.
 He was commissioned sub lieutenant in April 1941 while posted to H.M.S.
 King Alfred; in December he joined H.M.I.S.
 Hooghly at Calcutta, India, as mine disposal officer.
 Official reports noted his reliability, keenness and ingenuity.
 Always cheerful under difficulties, he got on well with officers and men, and exhibited 'a daring character and a good knowledge of mines in which he is very interested'.
 He was made provisional lieutenant in February 1942.

 From late 1944 Gosse served in H.M.S.
 Vernon (D) at Brixham, Devon, England, the base for the R.N.'s port-clearance diving operations in Europe.
 Described at this time as sporting a bold, black beard, he had soft green eyes and a softer voice, and was somewhat of a law unto himself.
 Yet, he was inventive and had a fascination with things mechanical.
 Although he had qualified as a shallow-water diver in January 1945, he lacked practice when he went to Germany to begin underwater mine-disposal operations at Bremen, following its capture in April.